frillecode/CompMod_assignment_5/README.md

-#### Assignment 5 for exam in Computational Modeling, Cognitive Science, Aarhus University
+Assignment 5 for exam in Computational Modeling, Cognitive Science, Aarhus University

-Use main.R to run the simulation